3 Ingredient Peanut Butter Balls

 How to make peanut butter balls

-- Enhance the flavor: Add some salt, vanilla extract, or cocoa powder to change the flavor.
+- Enhance the flavor.
+Add some salt, vanilla extract, or cocoa powder to change the flavor.

 Storage instructions

-To store: Place leftover peanut balls in an airtight container and store them in the refrigerator for up to two weeks.
+To store: Place leftover peanut balls in an airtight container and refrigerate them for up to two weeks.
 If you intend on enjoying these within a few days, they will keep well at room temperature.

 To freeze: Wrap the balls in parchment paper, place them in a ziplock bag, and store them in the freezer for up to 6 months.